KuribohCai/Kuriboh/readme.txt

-This is a day who use the git first!
+This is the first time to use Git day !